carpentries-incubator/jekyll-pages-novice/_episodes/02-markdown.md

 > ## Add a Sub Heading and Emphasised Text with Line Breaks
 >
-> Try to reproduce the source code of the following view
+> Try to reproduce the source code of the following view.
 >
 > ![Preview tab of README.md with additional lines inlcuding sub heading and emphasised text with line breaks](../fig/group_website_excercise_add_a_sub_heading.png)
 >